 So what IS perfect intensity?
 I would argue that perfect intensity is the point at which the stress response is starting to mount, but can still be disrupted.
 I would also argue that that is a good place to be for a good portion of a well-rounded yoga asana session.

 So how do you practice at perfect intensity with serenity?
 If you approach the point of perfect intensity slowly and mindfully, you can feel your stress response mounting slowly.
 This requires you to bring your awareness to the physical manifestations of the stress response.
 There are many, but the three easiest to spot are increased jaw tension, neck tension, and a forced breath higher in the torso.
 When you practice yoga with awareness, you can learn to disrupt the stress response by disrupting its physical manifestations.
 Relax your neck muscles by sending energy up your spine and out through the crown of your head.
 Slow down and smooth out your breath.
-Let a smile spread across your face.
+Let a smile spread across your face to relax the jaw muscles.
 By practicing yoga with awareness and serenity at perfect intensity, you can practice disrupting your stress response.

 Try it now: Warrior I or II with perfect intensity